ustaxcourt/website-wagtail/README.md

 ### Prereqs:

+Use make command `make aws-setup` to complete the necessary aws infra setup.
+It does the following steps that can be performed manually too.

 - generate your private and public key pairs needed to remote into the bastion host
   - `mkdir -p .ssh && ssh-keygen -f .ssh/id_rsa` (generate the ssh key used for the bastion host)
   - `cat .ssh/id_rsa | base64 | tr -d '\n' > .ssh/id_rsa.base64` (generate a base64 of the private key - used for bastion)